Mindfulness of Current Thoughts

 Think of them like passing clouds.
 Imagine lying on your back, looking up at the sky, and observing the clouds passing over you.

-That’s exactly the same as your thoughts.
-You just notice what you’re thinking, worrying or upset about.
+That’s the same as your thoughts.
+You notice what you’re thinking, worrying or upset about.
 Then you let those thoughts go, just like the clouds.

 You don’t judge yourself for having those thoughts.

-After all, you’re always thinking—YOU CAN’T STOP THINKING—so don’t get caught up in the fact that you’re thinking these things [3].
+After all, you’re always thinking—YOU CAN’T STOP THINKING—so don’t get caught up in the fact that you’re feeling these things [3].

-You just let them come and go because, naturally, thoughts will always come and go.
+You just let them come and go because thoughts will naturally come and go.

-So when you observe that you’re engaged in the act of thinking, worrying, obsessing, or dwelling, the content of the thought loses its power.
-It’s like because you’ve recognised that you’re doing it, it instantly melts away.
+So when you observe that you’re engaged in thinking, worrying, obsessing, or dwelling, the content of the thought loses its power.

 It is as if your thoughts are an iceberg, and by noticing them, you have a MASSIVE laser beam that melts them away!

 When you think, “Why haven’t they called me back yet?
 I hate my life!
-It shouldn’t be this way!”
-What follows is an emotional reaction, which makes those thoughts a lot harder to let go of.
+It shouldn’t be this way!” an emotional reaction follows, making those thoughts much harder to let go of.

 Instead, if you describe those thoughts with a simple label, the pull of those thoughts diminishes.

 The simple label can be ‘anxiety thoughts’, ‘sad thoughts’, or ‘worry thoughts’.
 It doesn’t have to be complicated.
-In fact, it’s not meant to be.
+It’s not meant to be.

-This is the power of this skill, it’s literally a GAME CHANGER in emotion regulation.
+This is the power of this skill; it’s a GAME CHANGER in emotion regulation.

 How to practice mindfulness of current thoughts

 All you have to do is start noticing your thoughts.
-This sounds really obvious but it can be quite difficult to do because we’re wrapped up in lots of different activities and jobs in our day-to-day lives.
+This can be difficult because we’re wrapped up in many different activities and jobs in our daily lives.

 Now, maybe you will need to react to those thoughts (because someone is stealing your lunch from the office fridge again), but probably you won’t have to.